June 2, 2020

 There are three categories of goods that work perfectly for ‘as-a-service’ models: Products that are only needed for a certain duration of time, products that are very service intense, and products that have a high value.

 Imagine you just had a little baby.
 You only want the best for the baby and you buy a lot of expensive products, like strollers, baby clothes, etc. At the latest after a few months, if not weeks, the baby has grown out and you have to get rid of everything.
+So baby subscriptions is one of the biggest trends in the ecommerce space.

-Why should you offer such products as a service?
+Why should you offer such product as a service?
 To increase usage and margin of your products by at least 3x, to get direct feedback from your customers, create a unique selling proposition to differentiate from your competitors, and control the second-hand market.

 Do you have to go out to your customers a lot in order to maintain your product?
 Is the service due on a regular basis?
 It’s a perfect opportunity to establish a product as a service model - just like Rolls Royce did, offering their turbines-as-a-service measured by the flight hours.